WFYap92/Bayes-Notes/Current Projects/Presentation to M.D of Bayes.md

 	- "Force multiplier" mindset
 ---
 What are your expecting from Bayes through your career?

+Honing the ability to gauge the ability, personality and mindset of people.
+Honing the ability to engage client.

 ---
 How long do you expect to be employed with Bayes?